Book 8

 A) Answer these questions:

-2. What questions did she want to ask the fortune-teller?
+2. What did Carol want to do after leaving school?

 B) Which words in the story mean the opposite of: